 David Read is a recovering attorney, who was educated at Southwestern Adventist University and the University of Texas at Austin.
 David developed an interest in apologetics, and wrote the book, “Dinosaurs –An Adventist View,” which thoroughly explores the origins controversy from an Adventist perspective.
 Since the publication of that volume, David has become famous (or infamous—opinions vary) for his commentary at both liberal and conservative Internet blogs and sites.
 David makes forensically rigorous apologetics a major emphasis of Fulcrum7.

 Contributing Author - Churchmouse

 ChurchMouse sends in a monthly article, and you never know where he's going to pop up.
+He spends part of his time between America and South England near Church Hougham.
 ChurchMouse writes on a variety of topics about...you guessed it.
-Church.
+Church!
 Telltale signs are cheese crumbs, grains and seeds.
 Stay tuned!

 Holly Joers is a lifelong SDA who was raised in Southern California and now is blessed to live in rural Arkansas with her husband Skip and son Elijah.
 She is a church pianist and is addicted to Bible study, gardening and bargain-hunting, among other things.
 Holly helps out with editing at Fulcrum7, and writes upbeat articles about Church life.